Table of Contents

 The Bureau of Labor and Statistics projects there will be about 64,900 job openings for financial managers each year for the next decade.
 Most of these will be a result of current professionals exiting the labor force.
 Candidates with master’s degrees and certifications will be highly sought after.

-There are many employment opportunities available to certified financial risk managers.
+There are many employment opportunities available to certified FRMs.
 This credential sets professionals apart in the financial services industry.
 Most top firms employ at least one financial risk manager.
 While work can be found in nearly any industry, some of the most common professions include:

 - Risk Analyst